VysePresident/MafiaBot2/README.md

 # BUGS (Bunny):

+-(Logged IN-GAME July 15th, 2023) - The %swapplayer command returns an error.

+-(Logged IN-GAME July 15th, 2023) - Changing server nickname results in the player not being recognized as being in signup_list

 -(Logged IN-GAME July 12th, 2023) - Modkilled players do not have their vote removed from subsequent votecounts until Day ends.

 -(Logged IN-GAME July 10th, 2023) - The "CHANGE" section of the vote count is not accurate.
 I believe it is failing to account for voting using name instead of tag.
 Likely the "config.py" variable "prev_vote" isn't being updated correctly.